serioushare/SeriousTimer/docs/api/TimerEvent.md

 # Interface: TimerEvent
-The `TimerEvent` class represents the events dispatched by SeriousTimer.js
+The `TimerEvent` class represents the events dispatched by the `Timer` instances

 ### Constructor
 **`TimerEvent()`**